Magnificient90/alx-system_engineering-devops/0x00-shell_basics/README.md

-writing scriot to orint name of current working directory absolutly
+print name of current working directory absolutly using pwd -p

+Display the contents list of your current directory using ls